-Unpaid personal leaves of absence, other than those specifically provided for in this agreement, may be granted to employees upon request and on an exceptional basis, but the granting of such a leave is within the discretion of the Employer and shall be based on operational requirements.
-Employees must submit a request for a personal leave at least 30 days in advance, when possible, of the requested start time for the leave.
-Employees will be required to use all remaining vacation time prior to making a request for personal leave.
+Unpaid personal leaves of absence, other than those specifically provided elsewhere in this agreement, may be granted to employees, on an exceptional basis, upon request and following the process in Article 19.9.
+Granting of such a leave is within the discretion of the Employer and shall be based on operational requirements.
+Employees must submit a request for a personal leave at least 21 days in advance, when possible, of the requested start time for the leave.